 Alternatively, in the above scenario imagine if entrepreneur A spent 2 years developing his dog toy and trying to grow his customer base only to discover that the reviews of the toy are negative consistently.
 What a waste of time!

 Ryan Holliday calls the process of “clearing the path for people above you, and you will create a path for yourself” the Canvas Strategy.
 A process in which you attach yourself to successful people and move them to be more successful while remaining humble and able.
 Along the way, you will learn a process that can either be replicated or modified and you will create countless new relationships.
 These relationships can be banked in your contact book to be called upon later when you do finally start that company - this time with knowledge or process.

 At NineTwoThree we have provided our services in attempts to learn industries and build relationships many times.
 When we first started off we were asked by the largest baby manufacturer to assist in their first baby monitor.
 For the first 5-10 meetings we participated in brainstorming sessions without asking for financial returns.
 After the brainstorming sessions concluded a mobile app was introduced as a pairing device by the heads of the departments - meaning it was their idea - and we just happened to be the team in the room that could build such a product.

 How Can I Help You

 Even after some success, we spent hundreds of hours on the phone with other businesses in 2021 asking about their challenges and opportunities.
-We learned how Upside Builders was providing services to Agencies and how PBJ operated their Agency in New York City.
-Through these countless meetings we learned about different industries and services.
+We learned how Upside Builders was providing services to Agencies and how PBJ operated its Agency in New York City.
+Through countless meetings, we learned about different industries and services.
 In 2022, we will be starting a Joint Venture with Upside Builders just because we feel that we are the right partners - stemming from the humbling beginnings of asking “how can I help you.”

 Startups Working For Free